kotlin-orm/ktorm/docs/source/en/query.md

 from t_employee
 ```

-Try to remove arguments passed to the `select` function:
+Try to remove the arguments passed to the `select` function:

 ```kotlin
 val query = database.from(Employees).select()